blockpain/solana_security_article/sections/missing_ownership_check.md

 defines an address expected to own the account.
 In addition to this, developers can use the `owner` constraint to define the program that should own a given account, if it's different from the currently executing one.
 This is useful, for example, when writing an instruction that expects an account to be a PDA derived from a different program.
 The `owner` constraint is defined as: `#[account(owner = <expr>)]`, where `<expr>` is an arbitrary expression.

+## Read-Only Accounts
+It's equally important to verify the validity of accounts that are specified as read-only within a program's execution context.
+This is crucial because a malicious actor could pass accounts with arbitrary or crafted data in place of legitimate accounts.
+This could lead to unexpected or harmful program behavior.
+Developers should still perform checks to ensure that accounts a program needs to read from are genuine and not tampered with.
+This could involve verifying the account's address against known values or confirming the account's owner is as expected, especially for sysvars (i.e., read-only system accounts, such as `Clock` or `EpochSchedule`).
+Access sysvars using the `get()` method, which doesn't require any manual address or ownership checks.
+This is a safer approach to accessing these accounts, however not all sysvars support the `get()` method.
+In this case, access them using their public address.